marcentusch/marcentusch/README.md

-### 💼 I am currently working for Famly.co as a full stack engineer.
+### 💼 I am currently working for Systems Engineering A/S as a Frontend engineer.
 ### 🧑‍🏫 I also volunteer as a teacher at [Coding Pirates Denmark](https://codingpirates.dk/)